About the Ministry of Music

 Music Ministry requires both instrumentalists (to provide accompanying, supportive music) and vocalists/singers (to lead the congregation in song).
 Additional music ministers are required at all Masses.

 Good Music Ministers will prepare by reading and reflecting upon the Word of God for the Mass.
 Furthermore, they will meet with all Music Ministers for special liturgies and be continuously involved in learning new music.
-The Parish Choir that sings for the Easter Triduum and Christmas Mass During the Night practices on Mondays from 7:15 – 8:30 pm weekly before those celebrations (dates printed in Carmel).
+The Parish Choir that sings for the Easter Triduum and Christmas Mass During the Night practises on Mondays from 7:15 – 8:30 pm weekly before those celebrations (dates printed in Carmel).
 Groups leading music each Sunday rehearse regularly at times convenient to them.

 Resources for Ministers of Music